appwrite/website/src/partials/resource-limits.md

-# Resource limits {% #resource-limits %}
+## Check resource usage {% #check-resource-usage %}

-Each plan in Appwrite Cloud has a set of resource limits.
-You can find the details of these resource limits in the in the [pricing page](https://appwrite.io/pricing).
+You can check your resource usage by navigating to the overview of your organization.

-Each resource limit is applied per month and resets at the beginning of each month.
+Under the **Usage** tab, you can check current billing cycle's usage.

 ## Reaching resource limits {% #reaching-resource-limits %}
 The following limit consequences will persist until the current billing period ends.